jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 * Documentation of the link between the CRF questions and the collected data points through SDTM annotations
 * Creation of [acrf](/examples/acrf.pdf) and [bcrf](/examples/bcrf.pdf) submission documents including link targets from define-xml

-All this to encurage ODM-xml files to be used as an import specification to eCRF software.
+All this to encourage ODM-xml files to be used as an import specification to eCRF software.

 The solution is an XML translating style sheet allowing the ODM-xml file to be both human and machine readable without changing the content.

 See the [CRF_renditions.md](CRF_renditions.md) document for details of the CRF itself.

 ## Built With <a name="Built_With"/>
 The main component is an XSLT translating style sheet applied to an ODM-xml file of your own.
-The result is a webpage displaying the CRF pages, questions, and SDTM annotations.
-The web page page can be printed from the browser, also as a PDF file.
+The result is a webpage displaying the CRF Forms, Questions, and SDTM annotations.
+The webpage can be printed from the browser, also as a PDF file.

 The secondary component is an HTML file used to link the XML file to the XSL style sheet.
 The HTML file will run in modern browsers, NOT Internet Explorer.
 Two versions exist; one showing files residing on a web server, one uploading files and applying a **php** program.